US faces ‘truly daunting’ challenges on needed COVID tests

 NIH has set up what Collins calls a “shark tank” process to quickly identify promising technologies, and test them.
 Within the agency, the initiative is formally called Rapid Acceleration of Diagnostics, or RADx.
 It was launched just last week.

 NIH scientists, along with their counterparts in industry and academia, are looking into tests that can use different types of samples, from nasal swabs, saliva, blood, or exhaled breath.

-They’re also looking at antigen tests that detect a part of the protein capsule of the virus .
+They’re also looking at antigen tests, a form of rapid test that can detect active infection.
+With time and effort such tests can be modified to be done at home, Collins said, but accuracy has traditionally been a problem.

-Collins said NIH has received more than 1,000 applications putting forth different ideas.
+NIH has received more than 1,000 applications putting forth different ideas.

 Associated Press writer Darlene Superville contributed to this report.